The Bankrate promise

 Are the expenses qualified?

 You’ll need to use the money from a 529 plan on qualified higher education expenses.
-This restriction applies both for U.S. schools and international schools.
+This restriction applies to both U.S. schools and international schools.
 Additionally, students must use the plan withdrawals in the same calendar year that the qualified expenses are paid.

 How long is the student’s stay?

 Students must be enrolled in school at least half time for a 529 plan withdrawal to count as a tax-free distribution.
 The beneficiary may enroll at an international school for their entire educational program, or they can choose to spend a semester or two abroad.
-For the latter option, the student’s classes must be accepted for credit by a U.S. college or university.

 Is the international school eligible?